 After removing the shrink wrap from the Accent Gold for SilverTM container, tap the jar on a flat surface to gather the gold at the bottom of the container.
-Add several drops of distilled water to the Accent Gold for SilverTM powder.
-Mix the liquid into the powder by stirring.
-A wetted #3 Red Sable paintbrush is useful to stir the gold mixture and test the consistency.
-Add enough water to just fully wet the dry ingredients.
+Add 12 drops of distilled water and 4 drops of glycerine to the Accent Gold for SilverTM powder using the provided dropper.
+Mix the liquid into the powder by agitating the container quickly back and forth.
+It takes just a few seconds to fully wet the dry ingredients.
 The material will tend to gather into a blob when completely mixed.
 Light patches on the surface are unincorporated gold powder.
-Mix until the material is fully wetted.
+Agitate until the material is fully wetted.
+Use a wetted #3 Red Sable paintbrush to stir the gold mixture and test the consistency.

-The desired consistency is a smooth and creamy paint.
+The consistency you are aiming for is a smooth and creamy paint.
 It should not be runny.
 If the mixture is too thick, add water one drop at a time and stir with the paintbrush.
 If the mixture is thin and drippy, allow it to sit open for a few minutes to evaporate some of the water.
 The consistency can be somewhat thick or a little thin and be applied successfully once you learn the ideal thickness of the coat.